danielgural/optimal_confidence_threshold/README.md

 ### `optimal_conf_threshold`

 Finding the optimal confidence threshold can always be tricky.
 One way to consider doing so is finding the number that maximizes your F1 score.
-This plugin implements a method of running an optimized version of FiftyOne's `evaluate_detections ` [function](https://docs.voxel51.com/api/fiftyone.core.dataset.html?highlight=evaluate%20detections#fiftyone.core.dataset.Dataset.evaluate_detections).
+This plugin implements a method of running an optimized version of FiftyOne's `evaluate_detections` [method](https://docs.voxel51.com/api/fiftyone.core.dataset.html?highlight=evaluate%20detections#fiftyone.core.dataset.Dataset.evaluate_detections).
 This will calculate the F1 score at different thresholds until the best one is found!
-Here is how it works
+Here is how it works!

 ![Confidence Inputs](https://github.com/danielgural/optimal_confidence_threshold/blob/main/assets/conf_inputs.png)